sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/polar-nutation-orientation-viz/geomagnetic-wander-overlay/README.md

 The second data needs to be filtered and the date needs to be scaled:
 1. First off, convert all the dates (first column) to AD format, including month and day.
 THen, starting from the earliest date, only include the date that is 365.25 days after it, or whichever is closest.
 Discard the rest.
-2. Then, replace the data with a past 1-year average.
-So the value for date X should be the average of all data points in the 12 months prior to date X.
+2. Then, replace the data with a 5-year moving average so it starts from 1850.
-3. Then I need you to switch the x and y values.
+3. Then I need you to switch the x and y values and multiply them both by -1.
-4. Then, I need the resulting y values (previously x) to be multiplied by -1.

 Print out all the yearly values for each step in this process, in the same format as the first file.